Elly-Wenani/GADS-Leaderboard/README.md

 # Submission

-The submission is done through your App.
-Make a NETWORK POST request to this Google Form using any network library.
+The submission is done through the App by making a NETWORK POST request to this Google Form using any network library.
 [I use retrofit in this project]

 Base url - https://docs.google.com/forms/d/e/
 Form ID-1FAIpQLSf9d1TcNU6zc6KR8bSEM41Z1g1zl35cwZr2xyjIhaMAz8WChQ/formResponse